slashtechno/dash-of-pi/README.md

   - Only one export is kept at a time (replaces previous export)
   - Export can be downloaded multiple times until deleted or replaced
   - All times displayed in UTC (noted in footer)
-- **Camera Editor:** Add, remove, or edit cameras (device, pixel format, resolution, etc.) directly in the browser; changes persist to the config file and trigger a camera restart.
+- **Camera Editor:** Add, remove, or edit cameras (device, resolution, etc.) directly in the browser; changes persist to the config file and trigger a camera restart.

 ## Troubleshooting